azeez1776/node-shoket/README.md

 ## Documentation
 The makePayment function is used to accept payments, the function has 6 parameters which are API_KEY, amount, customer_name, email, number_used and channel.
-The parameters as follows in the function:
+The parameters are as follows in the function:
 ```js
 makePayment(API_KEY, amount, customer_name, email, number_used, channel);
 ```